Broccoli microgreens are one of the easiest and quickest microgreens to grow.

 Young taste buds find broccoli to be very bitter, and let’s face it, the smell of cooked broccoli isn’t that appealing either.

 FREE Home Microgreens Grow course that teaches you the basics of growing microgreens in your home!
 There are 12 video lessons (over 120 minutes), downloads, and more written information and tips!

 That’s too bad because broccoli is loaded with nutrition.

-But broccoli microgreens are much sweeter, have little to no smell because you don't need to cook or steam the living bejesus out of them to make them tender.
+But broccoli microgreens are much sweeter and have little to no smell because you don’t need to cook or steam the living bejesus out of them to make them tender.

 Plus, studies (I’ll outline these in a post and link it here when published – or you can join the update list and be notified when new articles are published – plus get a free guide!) have concluded the following about broccoli microgreens (others as well).